 Before the invention of the wet mill process, dry milling was the only method available.
 In this process, the whole bean is dried immediately after harvesting the crop.
 It is dried until it has acquired the desired humidity level.
 The coffee beans are spread out in the sun, or in specially designed mechanical drying machines.

 This simple process is used in those regions where the climate and topographic conditions allow it.
 In other words, they are located on flat terrain where the drying machines can be installed properly.
 The process must take place at the beginning of a drought and during the maturing and harvesting stages of the coffee crop.

-Typically, dry milling is used in places where the conditions (altitude, grain type, etc) do not allow for a high quality crop.
+Typically, dry milling is used in places where the conditions (altitude, grain type, etc) do not allow for a high-quality crop.
 Without optimum conditions, mills typically do not invest in infrastructure.
 For instance, there is no selective harvesting of the beans, and a tendency to mix coffee grains (unripe beans with green coffee beans).
 Also, inappropriate handling of beans when drying, or heaping the coffee beans, causes fermentation and eventually mold.
 This results in bitter coffee.
-By using the dry mill method, you can conclude it will not produce the high quality coffee bean.
+By using the dry mill method, you can conclude it will not produce high-quality coffee beans.

 The Wet Mill

 This type of mill has seven different processes: recollection, pulping, fermenting, washing, drying, thrashing, classifying, and selecting.